BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-resolvers-api.md

 - Resource `A` can reference resource's context `B` (inside `@context`) as long as resource `B` is located on the same project as resource `A`.

-This resolver gets automatically created when the project is created and it cannot be modified.
+This resolver gets automatically created when the project is created and it should not be modified.

 **InProject resolver payload**